lvh/ladders/README.rst

  ladders
 =========

-This is an entry in the EventBrite word ladders competition.
+This is an entry in the Benefitfocus word ladders competition.